 Director, Emergency Preparedness, Response, and Recovery

-As the Director, Emergency Preparedness, Response, and Recovery, Marcy Barnett leads the National Network of Public Health Institute’s (NNPHI) disaster preparedness and climate crisis projects and initiatives that improve the resiliency and capabilities of the nation’s public health systems.
-Marcy serves as leader and facilitator for the Hurricane Response Hub initiative, a coordinated effort among federal, state, and local public health organizations to facilitate training, technical assistance, and information sharing to enhance ongoing environmental and occupational health recovery in jurisdictions affected by the 2017 hurricanes.
+As the Director, Emergency Preparedness, Response, and Recovery, Marcy Barnett leads disaster preparedness, climate crisis projects, and other initiatives that improve the resiliency and capabilities of the nation’s public health systems.
+Marcy served as the lead for the Hurricane Response Hub initiative, a coordinated effort among federal, state, and local public health organizations to facilitate training, technical assistance, and information sharing to enhance ongoing environmental and occupational health recovery in jurisdictions affected by the 2017 hurricanes.